keystonejs/keystone-demo/README.md

 ### Ask us questions or tell us what you built

-We love to hear what people are doing with KeystoneJS, and are always happy to help when people get stuck.
+We love to hear what people are doing with KeystoneJS, and are always happy to help if you get stuck.

 Please reach out to us via the [KeystoneJS Google Group](https://groups.google.com/d/forum/keystonejs) or **@keystonejs** on twitter.